Office of Academic Programs Leadership

 Dr. Christine A. Wilson

 Dr. Christine Wilson earned her B.S., M.S., and Ph.D. from Kansas State University studying Agricultural Economics, and has since gained a national reputation for her commitment to students, teaching and advising.
 Dr. Wilson’s teaching career has included classes in agricultural finance, agribusiness risk management, small business operations, marketing, policy analysis and more.
-She began as Associate Dean and Director of Academic Programs for Purdue Agriculture in February 2020.
+She began as Associate Dean and Director of Academic Programs for Purdue Agriculture in February 2020, and was promoted to Senior Associate Dean in 2023, when she took on the initiative of growing and promoting Ag Online programs.
 Responsible for undergraduate academic programs, Dr. Wilson enjoys the challenge of collaborating with faculty, staff, and leaders among the college, university, and student population to work towards the common goal of affording students the resources and opportunities they need to be successful in Purdue Agriculture and beyond.

 When Dr. Wilson is away from the office, she can typically be found in her West Lafayette home in the company of her dogs or taking a road trip to Kansas to visit friends and family.